luisespino/Coronavirus_2020_11/2020-11/README.md

 ... more articles from students (the order of the articles will be defined by the professor)

-### Prediction of deaths due to COVID - 19 in Honduras
+### Mortality prediction due to COVID - 19 in Honduras

 This prediction was made on the 293rd day and deals with the number of deaths predicted for the 350th day after the COVID-19 in Honduras.
 According to the graph, it can be seen that on day 350 the mortality figure due to the virus would reach 500,000.